pingcap/tidb/docs/design/2022-08-04-pessimistic-lazy-constraint-check.md

 Because `enum` is compatible with `bool` on the wire, we can seamlessly extend the  `is_pessimistic_lock` field.
 In a TiDB cluster, TiKV instances are upgraded before TiDB.
 So, we can make sure TiKV can handle it correctly when TiDB starts using the new protocol.

 When `tidb_constraint_check_in_place_optimistic_only` is off, all the keys that have `PresumeKeyNotExists` flags don't need to be locked when executing the DML.
+They will be marked with a new special flag `NeedConflictCheckInPrewrite`.
 When the transaction commits, TiDB will set the actions of these keys to `DO_CONSTRAINT_CHECK`.
 So, TiKV will not check the existence of pessimistic transactions of these keys.
 Instead, constraint checks should be done for these keys.

 #### Behavior of locking lazy checked keys